 If you find your error grouping to be incorrect, find the error grouping strategy your application currently uses under ‘Crash Reporting’ > Settings’ under Error grouping strategies.
 By far the easiest way to achieve better error grouping is to update to the latest grouping strategy.

 Before updating the error grouping strategy for your application, we recommend marking all errors in the application as resolved in the Crash Reporting Settings page’s bulk update section first.
 This will ensure that when errors re-occur they will come into the Active tab with the new grouping strategy applied instead of creating new error groups in amongst the previous groupings.

 Go - Version 1

 Others - By stacktrace

 Error grouping can be tricky – everyone has slightly different ideas of what can and what should be grouped together but we make regular updates to our grouping logic for each provider.

-If you’re struggling with correct error grouping, make sure you are using the latest grouping strategy in your application settings or contact us for help.
+If you’re struggling with correct error grouping, make sure you are using the latest grouping strategy in your Crash Reporting settings or contact us for help.